Yellow Watery Stool: 6 Common Causes And Treatments

 - Diarrhea (which may be yellow and watery) is usually more severe, regardless of meals.

 How to deal?

-- In most cases, it is mild & self-limiting disease, just drink plenty of fluids and eat small frequent meals.
+- In most cases, it is a mild & self-limiting disease; drink plenty of fluids and eat small frequent meals.

-- Try to eat bland foods (BRAT foods): bananas, potatoes, rice, applesauce, toast.
+- Try to eat bland foods (BRAT foods): bananas, potatoes, rice, applesauce, and toast.

-- Avoid foods that may cause stomachs upset such as caffeine, fatty or sugary foods.
+- Avoid foods that may cause stomach upset, such as caffeine, fatty or sugary foods.